JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/lexer_and_parser_definition.md

 Reload the Gradle project for changes to take effect.

 ## Define a Lexer
-Define a `Simple.flex` file with rules for the Simple Language lexer, as demonstrated in `org.intellij.sdk.language.Simple.flex`.
+Define a <path>Simple.flex</path> file with rules for the Simple Language lexer, as demonstrated in `org.intellij.sdk.language.Simple.flex`.

 ```java
 ```
 {src="simple_language_plugin/src/main/java/org/intellij/sdk/language/Simple.flex"}

 ## Generate a Lexer Class
-Now generate a lexer class via **JFlex Generator** from the context menu on `Simple.flex` file.
+Now generate a lexer class via **JFlex Generator** from the context menu on <path>Simple.flex</path> file.

 The Grammar-Kit plugin uses the JFlex lexer generation.
 When running for the first time, JFlex prompts for a destination folder to download the JFlex library and skeleton.